 Buying a ticket at the Warner for himself and his kid.

 Watching the newsreels of Hitler and his troops.

 A look back toward the crowd.
 Not the first film shot at the Warner to put a fake projection booth at the rear of the main floor.
 Ben muses to the kid that despite the newsreels he doesn't think there will be another war.
 But, in a little goof a commentator on IMDb noticed, the date on the feature they see is 1941.
 In a surprise for Ben's character it turns out that the screenwriter for the film they're to see is his brother who had left for Hollywood years earlier.

-See our pages on the Warner Grand Theatre for many photos of the theatre, a 1931 building designed by Seattle architect B. Marcus Priteca that's still going strong as a live performance venue.
+See the Los Angeles Theatres pages on the Warner Grand Theatre for many photos of the theatre, a 1931 building designed by Seattle architect B. Marcus Priteca that's still going strong as a live performance venue.